 Colson reminds us that Jesus’ miraculous coming back to life is a fact, convincingly supported by Bible evidence, and that we can bank our lives on Him.
 It means everything He says is true and His teaching is reliable and practical.
 The life Christ lived and still lives transforms us and our fallen world.
 If the crucified Lord got up and walked away from death, we (His followers) will also do the same some day.
 Colson rightly understood that our whole Christian faith stands upon the solid foundation of Jesus’ historical resurrection.

 “The evidence for Christ’s resurrection is so strong that nobody would question it except for two things: First, it is a very unusual event.
 And second, if you believe it happened, you have to change the way you live.”
 (Wolfhart Pannenberg)

 Do we understand and rejoice in Christ’s resurrection reality?
 Do we tell this good news to others?
 How else does Jesus’ “Easter Effect” impact our lives?

-Notes: 1 See Strobel’s book, The Case for Easter: A Journalist Investigates the Evidence for the Resurrection.
-2 The main message of Revelation can be summed up simply and wonderfully: Jesus wins and as Christians we are safe with Him!
+Notes: 1 See Strobel’s, The Case for Easter: A Journalist Investigates the Evidence for the Resurrection.
+2 The main message of Revelation is summed up simply and wonderfully: Jesus wins and as Christians we are safe with Him!
 See: The Final Word-The Book of Revelation Simply Explained by Steve Wilmshurst.